Stories

 Worship, Prayer, Eco-Anxiety and Wellbeing Iris Lee Worship, Prayer, Eco-Anxiety and Wellbeing Iris Lee

-Hope and Lament at St Paul’s Symonds Street
+Hope and lament at St Paul’s Symonds Street

 Earlier this year, St Paul’s held a service of lament for creation – a moving experience of prayers, song, and symbolic action.
 Together, the congregation expressed sorrow for ecological loss, gratitude for what remains, and hope for renewal.
 Placing leaves at the foot of trees became an act of surrender and prayer, reminding us that God receives our grief and restores our hope.
 Communal lament, as St Paul’s demonstrated, is not just possible – it is essential.
 It forms us spiritually, sustains our action, and reminds us that caring for creation is part of loving what God loves.